JasonBoy/koa-web-kit/README.md

 - `test` dir, for your tests
 - `utils` dir, utilities for both node.js and front-end
 - `views` dir, your view templates
-- `build` dir, all built assets for your project, git ignored
+- *`build`* dir, all built assets for your project, git ignored
-- `logs` dir, logs are put here by default, git ignored
+- *`logs`* dir, logs are put here by default, git ignored
-- All other files in project root, which indicate there purpose clearly😀
+- All other files in project root, which indicate their purposes clearly😀.

 ### Application Config and Environment Variables

-Every project has some configuration or environment variables to make it run in different environment,
+Every project has some configuration or environment variables to make it run differently in different environment,
 for koa-web-kit, we also provide different ways to configure your ENVs.

 #### config.json/config.json.sample

-The preconfigured file `config.json.sample` lists some common variables to use in the project, you should copy and rename it to `config.json` for your local config:
+The pre bundled file `config.json.sample` lists some common variables to use in the project, you should copy and rename it to `config.json` for your local config:
 ```javascript
 config = {
   "NODE_PORT": 3000, //http server listen port